tonymorris/blog/posts/2015-01-07-ktm690-enduro-smc.markdown

 # Rear Wheel Fitment

-Using the warp9racing supplied bushings, I was able to fit the rear wheel, however, it was clearly malaligned, since
+Using the warp9racing supplied bushings, I was able to fit the rear wheel, however, it was clearly malaligned, since:

 *   the inside brake pad friction was preventing wheel rotation